expert digital marketing coach matthew bertram

 • Failure-mode modeling

-This is why my work is delivered as:
+This is why the work is delivered as independent advisory, not project-based marketing.

 When growth is architected instead of improvised: